WHAT INCOTERMS YIELD?

 DAP

 The term Delivered At Place, also known as DAP, is used for any mode of transportation, including multimodal transportation.
-Under this term, the seller is responsible for arranging transportation and delivery of the goods to the agreed place of destination, as well as for obtaining licenses and documentation for export from the nation of origin and for customs operations always for export.
+Under this term, the seller is responsible for arranging transportation and delivery of goods to the agreed destination, as well as for obtaining licenses and documentation for export from the nation of origin and for Customs clearance always for export.

 The wording of this surrender term is considered complete with the indication of the agreed place of destination (e.g. DAP Milan).